-Paizo's Orginized Play is worldwide.
-The characters you create and level at home are playable at any PFS table anywhere on the globe.
-I've played and run sessions in Ohio, North Carolina, Florida, Colorado, Mississippi, Idaho, and now New Mexico.
-I've also played with a group in Aukland, New Zealand while on vacation.
-Earlier, I mentioned the minimal gear to play, and that's truely all that's required, but to get "credit" for the session and grow your characters, there's a little more paperwork involved.
+Paizo’s Organized Play is a global community.
+The characters you create and level locally can be played at any official PFS table around the world.
+I’ve run or played sessions in Ohio, North Carolina, Florida, Colorado, Mississippi, Idaho, and now New Mexico.
+I even joined a group in Auckland, New Zealand while on vacation!

-Your play "credit" is tracked using your Orginized Play ID.
-It's a number, issued to you, by Paizo, that allows you to receive, track, and accumulate Orginized Play credit.
-In the following sections, I'm going to cover getting your Orginized Play ID, registering for a session on Warhorn, and completing your RPG Chronicle.
+Your play credit is tracked using your Organized Play ID—a number issued to you by Paizo that lets you earn and manage credit across events.
+In the following sections, I’ll cover how to get your Organized Play ID, register for a session on Warhorn, and complete your RPG Chronicle.

 Paizo Login / Account Creation, https://www.paizo.com